tzaeschke/ode4j/README.md

 The latest released version of ode4j is 0.5.1, but the master branch may contain fixes and improvements.
 Release 0.5.0 contains all changes up to ODE 0.16.3.

+Resources

-ode4j contains numerous [custom features](#additional-features-in-ode4j) that are not present in ODE (see also [Wiki](https://github.com/tzaeschke/ode4j/wiki/Functionality-beyond-ODE)).
+* ode4j contains numerous [custom features](#additional-features-in-ode4j) that are not present in ODE (see also [Wiki](https://github.com/tzaeschke/ode4j/wiki/Functionality-beyond-ODE)).

-The [ODE forum](https://groups.google.com/forum/#!forum/ode-users) is useful for questions around physics and general API usage:
+* The [ODE forum](https://groups.google.com/forum/#!forum/ode-users) is useful for questions around physics and general API usage:

-There is a new [Discord channel](https://discord.gg/UFXJcXv2P8) around ode4j/Java.
+* There is a new [Discord channel](https://discord.gg/UFXJcXv2P8) around ode4j/Java.

-The [ode4j forum](https://groups.google.com/forum/?hl=en#!forum/ode4j) is for problems and functionality specific to ode4j/Java.
+* The [ode4j forum](https://groups.google.com/forum/?hl=en#!forum/ode4j) is for problems and functionality specific to ode4j/Java.

-There is also the [old website](https://tzaeschke.github.io/ode4j-old/), including some [screenshots](https://tzaeschke.github.io/ode4j-old/ode4j-features.html).
+* There is also the [old website](https://tzaeschke.github.io/ode4j-old/), including some [screenshots](https://tzaeschke.github.io/ode4j-old/ode4j-features.html).

+There is also a [GWT compatible fork](https://github.com/antzGames/gdx-ode4j) of ode4j.

 The following artifact contains the complete physics engine (examples etc. are [not included](https://github.com/tzaeschke/ode4j/wiki/Maven-HOWTO)):